nisicadmir/nodejs-typescript/tutorial-6.md

 "start:consumer": "npx ts-node ./src/consumer/index.ts"
 ```

 There is one more step before we start the application.
-Let's create a topic on Kafka called `topic-test-1` with 2 partitions.
+Let's create a topic on Kafka called `topic-test-1` with two partitions.
-Creating a topic can be done in several ways, and in this tutorial I will show you how to create a topic via the `command line tool` and via the `Kafka UI` container that we launched via Docker.
+Creating a topic can be done in several ways, and in this tutorial I will show you how to create a topic via the `command line tool` and via the `Kafka UI` container that we created via Docker.

 - With UI
 Visit `http://localhost:7000` which should open the application for Kafka UI.
 Go to topics and create a new topic with name `topic-test-1` and it should have two partitions.